Manage KVM Virtual Machines using Oracle Linux Automation Manager

 • Credential Type: Ansible Galaxy/Automation Hub API Token

-Oracle Linux Automation Manager uses the Ansible Galaxy credentials to set the order to download roles/collections using the ansible-galaxy command.
+Oracle Linux Automation Manager uses the Ansible Galaxy credentials to enable the downloading of roles and collections using the ansible-galaxy command.

 • Galaxy Server URL: https://galaxy.ansible.com